Perth Concert Hall (Western Australia)

-The Perth Concert Hall is a concert hall located in Perth, the capital of the Australian state of Western Australia.
-Owned by the City of Perth, the hall is the main venue of the West Australian Symphony Orchestra, and also hosts a number of other events and performances.
-The building itself is located in Perth's central business district, adjacent to the Supreme Court Gardens and Government House.
-The building has two façades: facing north over St Georges Terrace, and facing south over the Swan River.
+The Perth Concert Hall is a concert hall located in Perth, Western Australia.
+Owned by the City of Perth, the concert hall is the main venue of the West Australian Symphony Orchestra, and also hosts a number of other events and performances.
+The building itself is located in the Perth central business district, adjacent to the Supreme Court Gardens and Government House.
+It has two façades: facing north over St Georges Terrace, and facing south over the Swan River.

 The concert hall was constructed on land granted to the City of Perth by the Government of Western Australia, and opened on Australia Day (26 January), 1973.
-Designed by Howlett and Bailey Architects, local architectural firm, the building is constructed in the Brutalist style, making heavy use of white off-form concrete and a solid opaque interior.
-The main auditorium of the hall seats 1,729 people, as well as a 160-person choir gallery and a 3000-pipe organ.
-Acoustically, the venue is considered one of the best in Australia, with the design overseen by the New Zealand acoustician Sir Harold Marshall.
+Designed by Howlett & Bailey, the building is constructed in the Brutalist style, making heavy use of white off-form concrete and a solid opaque interior.
+The main auditorium of the hall seats 1,729 people, as well as a 160-person choir gallery and a 3,000 pipe organ.
+Acoustically, the venue is considered one of the best in Australia, with the design overseen by the New Zealand acoustician Harold Marshall.

 History

 In 1950, the Government of Western Australia granted the City of Perth land between Stirling Gardens and Government House.
 Howlett & Bailey designed an administrative building and an auditorium, however due to financial constraints, only the former was built, Council House opening in 1963.
-In 1968 Howlett & Bailey was appointed to design a concert hall with construction commencing in 1971.
+In 1968 Howlett & Bailey was appointed to design a concert hall with construction by Transfield commencing in 1971.
 It was officially opened on 26 January 1973 by the Governor General Paul Hasluck, with Prime Minister Gough Whitlam also in attendance.